 struct timeval tv_now; gettimeofday(&tv_now, NULL); int64_t time_us = (int64_t)tv_now.tv_sec * 1000000L + (int64_t)tv_now.tv_usec;

 To set the current time, you can use the POSIX functions

 adjtime().
 They are used internally in the lwIP SNTP library to set current time when a response from the NTP server is received.
 These functions can also be used separately from the lwIP SNTP library.

-A function to use inside the lwIP SNTP library depends on a sync mode for system time.
+The function to use inside the lwIP SNTP library depends on the sync mode for system time.
 Use the function

 sntp_set_sync_mode() to set one of the following sync modes:

 SNTP_SYNC_MODE_IMMED(default): Updates system time immediately upon receiving a response from the SNTP server after using

 SNTP_SYNC_MODE_SMOOTH: Updates time smoothly by gradually reducing time error using the function

 adjtime().
 If the difference between the SNTP response time and system time is more than 35 minutes, update system time immediately by using

 The lwIP SNTP library has API functions for setting a callback function for a certain event.
 You might need the following functions: